MicrosoftDocs/architecture-center/docs/guide/sap/sap-s4hana-content.md

 Some SAP applications require frequent communication with the database.
 Network latency between the application and database layers, due to distance, can adversely impact application performance.
 Azure [proximity placement groups](/azure/virtual-machines/workloads/sap/sap-proximity-placement-scenarios) set a placement constraint for VMs that are deployed in availability sets.
 Within the logical construct of a group, co-location and performance are favored over scalability, availability, and cost.
 Proximity placement groups can greatly improve the user experience for most SAP applications.
 For scripts and utilities that are available on GitHub for proximity placement groups, see [Azure Proximity Placement Groups](https://github.com/msftphleiten/proximity-placement-groups).

-We recommend that you don't place a network virtual appliance (NVA) between the application and the database layers of any SAP application stack.
+We don't support placing a network virtual appliance (NVA) between the application and the database layers of any SAP application stack.
 The NVA requires a significant amount of time to process data packets.
 As a result, it unacceptably slows application performance.

 We also recommend that you consider performance when you deploy resources with [availability zones](/azure/virtual-machines/workloads/sap/sap-ha-availability-zones), which can enhance service availability, as described later in this article.
 Consider creating a clear network latency profile between all zones of a target region.
 This approach helps you decide on the resource placement for minimum latency between zones.
 To create this profile, run a test by deploying small VMs in each zone.
 Recommended tools for the test include